 There is no better time than present for starting an online business.
 In some ways, there are similarities between brick-and-mortar and online business, but existing only online is cheaper and it comes with less risk.
 You don’t have to work in the tech industry or have some previous experience in order to run a successful online business, you just need to be passionate about your ideas.
 Of course, you need to do extensive research and equip yourself with every useful piece of information out there.
-We created this guide to help you navigate the online environment.
+We created this guide to help you get your business online and navigate the online environment.

 Building a website